sheppardd1/Dijkstras_Algorithm/README.md

 ### Purpose
 The algorithm is designed for finding the shortest distance between two nodes in a graph.
 It is an implementation of Dijkstra's Algorithm.
 ### Files
-* Visual Studio Implementation: Project/main.cpp
+* Visual Studio Implementation: "Dijkstra/Dijkstra.cpp"
-* Linux (Ubuntu) Implementation: Linux folder
+* Linux (Ubuntu) Implementation: "Linux" folder
-* Windows Executable: Debug/Program.exe
+* Windows Installation Files: "Windows Installer" folder.
 ### Running the program
 * Windows: A Windows installer is provided in the "Windows Installer" folder.
-Download this folder and run "setup" to install the program on your PC.
+Download this folder and run "setup.exe" to install the program on your PC.
 * Linux (Ubuntu): An executable file called "Program.out" can be found in the "Linux" folder.
 This file can be run by typing ./Program.out in the terminal (once the terminal is open in the directory of the .out file).
 To recompile with g++, download entire Linux folder, and type "make" in the terminal.
 ### Use
 On startup, the program prompts for names of each node.
 After entering each node name, type "done" to finish entering the names.
 Then, the program will ask the user if they want a digraph (where each distance is one-way) or an undirected graph (where each distance is two-way).
 After this, the program will prompt the user for the distance between each node.
 Distances are one-way only.
 To represent no connection between nodes, type "i" or "infinity" instead of a number.
 Once this is finished, the program outputs the shortestdistance between each node for every possible combination of nodes. additionally, the path that must be followed to achieve the shortest distance for each case is printed.
 At the end, the user can choose to start over with a different graph (set of nodes) or exit the program.